 What to expect: A lot of action as the most popular races – Champakulam Moolam Boat Race (Alappuzha), Nehru Trophy Boat Race (Alleppey), Payippad Jalotsavam (Payippad Lake) and Vallam Kali (Punnamada Lake) – take place.

 When is the Boat Festival celebrated: Boat Festival in Kerala is celebrated from July to September

-Kerala Boat Race 2016 dates: Nehru Boat Festival is on 13th August 2016 and the remaining three boat races in Kerala would fall on 16th and 17th September 2016.
+Kerala Boat Race 2020 dates: Nehru Boat Festival is on 8th August 2020 and the remaining three boat races in Kerala would fall in intervals from 7th September to 19th October 2016.

 Kerala Holiday Packages On TravelTriangle